rubenaciego/tdrwalterandroid/README.md

 To do:
 <ul>
     <li>Improve UI
-    <li>Implement the current functionality, like dealing and showing all the data
+    <li>Implement the current functionality, like showing all the data
 <ul/>